MicrosoftDocs/sdk-api/sdk-api-src/content/credentialprovider/nn-credentialprovider-icredentialprovidercredential2.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">ICredentialProviderCredential2</b> interface inherits from <a href="/windows/desktop/api/credentialprovider/nn-credentialprovider-icredentialprovidercredential">ICredentialProviderCredential</a>. <b>ICredentialProviderCredential2</b> also has these types of members:
+The <b>ICredentialProviderCredential2</b> interface inherits from <a href="/windows/desktop/api/credentialprovider/nn-credentialprovider-icredentialprovidercredential">ICredentialProviderCredential</a>. <b>ICredentialProviderCredential2</b> also has these types of members:

 ## -remarks